Running Scheduling, Inspections, and Defects

 - Keep planning work in Scheduler instead of spreading assignment state across calendar invites, notes, or chat.

-- Review backlog, draft work, and deployed work separately so engineers only inherit clean instructions.
+- Review the Work queue, Draft work, Ready work, and Deployed work separately so engineers only inherit clean instructions.

 - Use map and timeline views when location or route pressure matters more than a simple list.